 transitioning: The legacy of authoritarian regimes on democratic attitudes

 individual-level responses to democratisation in post-socialist Europe, focusing on four different political attitudes, namely democratic satisfaction, partisanship, ideology, and religion.
 The

 single chapters have been published as journal articles.

-Journal of Politics 2010): In this article I study the impact
+Neundorf (published in Journal of Politics 2010): In this article I study the impact

 of being politically socialised in a socialist, non-democratic context on citizens' present attitudes towards democracy in Eastern Europe.
 I show that strong generational differences in regard to the

 adoption to democracy exist in post-socialist Europe.
 These results raise the question whether the Cold War generation -- as I call those that grew up during socialism -- will ever become true

-paper shows strong differences between East and West Germans that seem to associate different means with these ideological labels.
+left-right self-identification, this paper shows strong differences between East and West Germans that seem to associate different means with these ideological labels.
 This raises doubts about the

 Mueller/Neundorf (published in Social Forces 2012): The aim of this article is to present two different roles of the state affecting

 individuals' religiosity.
 First, we provide evidence for the effectiveness of socialist regimes in influencing citizens' opinions by comparing religious beliefs among several generations of Eastern

 Europeans.
 Second, the article explores whether the democratization process in Eastern Europe led to a revival of religiosity.

 paper uses the data of the Latinbarometer (1995-2010) to test the effect of military regimes on democratic attitudes among different generations, some of which grew up under the influence of those

 regimes.
-We find that these authoritarian governments have a lasting negative effect on support of institutions, specially those
+We find that these authoritarian governments have a lasting negative effect on support of institutions, specially those closely linked to Dictatorship.